-Art Biennale, in Venice, Italy is one of the best known international art festivals.
-The central exhibition welcomes nearly 100 artists from all over the world in several venues throughout the city.
-For art appreciators or not, this art fair presents a great excuse to visit one of the world's most beautiful and unique urban centres and indulge in creativity on an international scale.
-The fair will next be held 23rd April - 27 Nov 2022.
+Venice, Italy.
+The Biennale is one of the best known international art festivals.
+The central exhibition welcomes artists who travel from all over the world in venues throughout the city.
+For art appreciators or not, this art fair presents a great excuse to vacation in one of the world's most beautiful and unique urban centres and indulge in creativity on an international scale.
+The 2022 fair runs 23rd April - 27 November.

 Venice is a city that drips with architectural masterpieces.
 St. Mark's Basilica and the Doge's Palace.
 The Campanile de San Marco and the Punta della Dogana.
 And every two years, the city expands beyond these imposing edifices as the best of the contemporary art community comes to Venice for the la Biennale di Venezia.

-I visited the Biennale in 2017 and stayed in the attic garret of small hotel behind the Gritti Palace.
-It had a roof-top terrace with views over the piazza.
-This was my first solo trip to Venice, in fact it was my first solo trip, period.
-I felt like a traveling bohemian art-lover, come to appreciate the creativity and the city.
-Being a proper bohemian traveller, I carried only a backpack with two changes of clothes for a three-day stay.
+I visited the Biennale in 2017 and stayed in the attic garret of a small hotel behind the Gritti Palace.
+It had a rooftop terrace with views over the piazza.
+This was my first solo trip to Venice, in fact, it was my first solo trip, period.
+I felt like a traveling Bohemian art-lover, come to appreciate the creativity and the city.
+Being a proper Bohemian traveller, I carried only a backpack with two changes of clothes for a three-day stay.
 Included was one light jacket and one pair of sneakers.
-I needed not read up on how to solo-travel, I was a bohemian art lover and I knew what I was doing.
+I needed not read up on how to solo-travel, I was a Bohemian art lover and I knew what I was doing.
 Only thing I didn't count on was the rain.
 I always forget about the rain.
 Needless to say, it rained.
 From morning to night.
 I trudged up and down Riva Schiavoni in a skirt and sopping wet sneakers, with nothing to stop me from my quest.